10 Asian Romance Books You Can Read In A Day

 Bonus Book: The Ghost Bride

 Li Lan is in Malaysia’s real historical time frame in the early 17 1800s.
-So she is in the time frame when the British Commonwealth was ruling that part of the world.
+So, she is in the time frame when the British Commonwealth was ruling that part of the world.
 Also, it’s set in the town of Malacca, where the British Commonwealth overthrew the Chinese.
-So there are a lot of prehistoric undertones within the story that you’re going to learn about.
+So, there are a lot of prehistoric undertones within the story that you’ll learn about.

 Also, you can learn about Chinese folklore, their spiritual beliefs, and how it was then.
 The economy, the society, the way history, and the buildings were fascinating.
 Li Lan even puts at the end of the book notes explaining ghost marriages and Chinese notions of the afterlife.
 So Li Lan is expected to marry a young man who has passed away and is haunting her to marry him at some point in the story.